Wild animal suffering: J. Howard Moore

-In the 1906 book The Universal Kinship, the zoologist and utilitarian philosopher J. Howard Moore argued that the egoism of sentient beings—a product of natural selection—which leads them to exploit their sentient fellows, was the "most mournful and immense fact in the phenomena of conscious life", and speculated whether an ordinary human who was sufficiently sympathetic to the welfare of the world could significantly improve this situation if only given the opportunity.
-In Ethics and Education, published in 1912, Moore critiqued the human conception of animals in the wild: "Many of these non-human beings are so remote from human beings in language, appearance, interests, and ways of life, as to be nothing but 'wild animals.'
+Moore expands on these ideas in his 1906 book, The Universal Kinship:Inhumanity is everywhere.
+The whole planet is steeped in it.
+Every creature faces an inhospitable universeful, and every life is a campaign.
+It has all come about as a result of the mindless and inhuman manner in which life has been developed on the earth ... one cannot help thinking sometimes, when, in his more daring and vivid moments, he comes to comprehend the real character and condition of the world ... and cannot help wondering whether an ordinary human being with only common-sense and insight and an average concern for the welfare of the world would not make a great improvement in terrestrial affairs if he only had the opportunity for a while.In Ethics and Education, published in 1912, Moore critiques the human conception of animals in the wild.
+He writes: "Many of these non-human beings are so remote from human beings in language, appearance, interests, and ways of life, as to be nothing but 'wild animals.'
 These 'wild things' have, of course, no rights whatever in the eyes of men."
-Later in the book, he described them as independent beings who suffer and enjoy in the same way humans do and have their "own ends and justifications of life."
+Later in the book, he describes them as independent beings who suffer and enjoy in the same way humans do and have their "own ends and justifications of life".